webqit/webqit-community.docs/observer/explainer/README.md

     Observer.set(obj, 'someProperty', 'some other new value'); // triggers both the interceptors and observers above
     ```

-+ And interestingly, property setters and getters, and proxies, are still implementable with the Observer API, and this time, without being tied to a single *intercepting code*.
++ And interestingly, property setters and getters, and proxies, are still implementable with the Observer API, and this time, without their inherent limitations.

     ```js
     let someValue = obj.someProperty; // "some other new value"; // doesn't fire interceptors; so, obtained traditionally